AlexBeznos/simphi/README.md

 ```

 #### Hash Input
-SimphiInput is a SimpleForm custom input which create a typical hash structure for input with key, value.
+Simphi Input is a SimpleForm custom input which create a typical hash structure for input with key, value.

 ![Simphi Hash Input](http://gdurl.com/wTNH)